 “The O’Donnells have been committed to the development of UT Dallas' academic programs throughout the University’s history,” said Dr. Hobson Wildenthal, executive vice president and provost.
 “Their support has been transformative and has contributed greatly to our success as a rising national research institution.
 To name this building for Edith O’Donnell is a fitting tribute to such generous friends and partners.”

-The Edith O’Donnell Arts and Technology Building will be dedicated Nov.
-7.
+The Edith O’Donnell Arts and Technology Building was dedicated Nov.
+7, 2013.

 Peter O’Donnell earned a bachelor’s degree in mathematics at the University of the South in Tennessee and a master’s degree in banking and finance at the University of Pennsylvania's Wharton School.
 Edith O’Donnell earned her bachelor’s degree in psychology from The University of Texas at Austin.